DQI-UG/EarthSV/README.md

         \big\lceil{24\cdot d \over h}\big\rceil, & \text{if }\  24\cdot d> h\\
         1, & \text{if }\  24\cdot d\leq h,
         \end{cases}$$
         where $d$ is the number of days between START and END date and $h$ is the declared maximum time (in hours) between time points in the established period.
-The program creates $n$ folders for every time point.
+The program creates $n$ folders for every time period.
 In each folder there is data registered in $h$ hours starting from the given time point.
 However, in the case where $h$ does not devide $24\cdot d$ in the last folder there is data gathered during $(24\cdot d)\ mod \ h$ hours.

         **Example**

-        One wants to download data from 01.01.2020 to 2.01.2020 every 5 hours.
+        One wants to download data between 01.01.2020 and 2.01.2020 every 5 hours.
 There will be 5 time points : 00:00 a.m, 05:00 a.m,10:00 a.m.,3:00 p.m., 8:00 p.m. and the user's input is

         START date: **2020.001**